NJIT-WIS/mywebclass-agile-docs/documentation/theme_1/initiatives/documentation_initiative.md

 ### Scope:
 This initiative will cover the development of a comprehensive project plan and project management documentation that will guide the MyWebClass website development team throughout the project lifecycle.

+To structure our project planning, we'll use themes, initiatives, epics, user stories, and tasks aligned with our strategic goals.
+We aim to minimize "push" by using automated testing for user stories and tasks.
+We'll measure effectiveness with metrics aligned with our goals, following lean development principles for continuous improvement.

 ### Outcomes:

 A well-defined project plan that will guide the development and implementation of the MyWebClass website</br>